lablup/backend.ai/MIGRATION.md

   with the superadmin privilege to resync the image database.
 The old etcd image database will no longer be used.

-* The manager now has replacible distributed lock backend, configured by the key `manager.distributed-lock` in `manager.toml`.  **The new default is "etcd".**  "filelock" is suitable for single-node manager deployments as it relies on POSIX file-level advisory locks.
+* The manager now has replaceable distributed lock backend, configured by the key `manager.distributed-lock` in `manager.toml`.  **The new default is "etcd".**  "filelock" is suitable for single-node manager deployments as it relies on POSIX file-level advisory locks.
 Change this value to "pg_advisory" to restore the behavior of previous versions.  "redlock" is not currently supported as aioredis v2 has a limited implementation.